AdrienPoupa/docker-compose-nas/CONFIGURATION.md

 - NordVPN + OpenVPN: [bubuntux/nordvpn](https://hub.docker.com/r/bubuntux/nordvpn/dockerfile)
 - NordVPN + Wireguard (NordLynx): [bubuntux/nordlynx](https://hub.docker.com/r/bubuntux/nordlynx)

-For PIA + Wireguard, copy the example `.env` and fill it with your PIA credentials:
+For PIA + Wireguard, fill `.env` and fill it with your PIA credentials.

-`cp .env.example .env`

 The location of the server it will connect to is set by `LOC=ca`, defaulting to Montreal - Canada.